 - How much is the product worth to the customer?
 (What problem does it solve, how costly is that problem?)

 - How much can the customer afford to pay?
 (This dictates target markets as much as it does pricing strategy.)

 - What does it cost to produce and deliver the product or service?
 (If the answer to #3 is higher than #1 or #2, you have a problem.)

-While this is a simple framework, it’s a practical starting point for pricing strategy.
-The fourth question that I suggest adding to this framework is about perception – what does the customer perceive as the value of what you’re offering?
+This is a simple framework, and it’s a practical starting point for pricing strategy.
+There is an important fourth question that you can add to flesh out this model.
+It's a question about perception: what does the customer perceive as the value of what you’re offering?

-One great way to add nuance to pricing strategy, and tackle the issue of perception, is conjoint analysis.
 Conjoint analysis allows companies to test various price and product scenarios and determine the best cost and price combination.
-Here’s a great primer on conjoint analysis if you’re interested in using it in your business.
+Here’s a great primer on conjoint analysis.

 Effective pricing is one of the most powerful ways to grow B2B revenues and profits.
 But, it's one of the trickiest elements that B2B sales and marketing leaders deal with.
 The good news is that you have several tools at your disposal, and you have the flexibility of trialing many approaches - between digital A / B testing and the ability to try different approaches in one-to-one proposals with your B2B prospects, you can gain important insights to the results of different pricing approaches.